imKokoT/simple-backup-tool/README.md

 2. Download client secrets json file and place it to *configs/secrets* folder, and rename to *your-secret.cred*

 #### Service account
-Is permanent and everyone, who has key can access your drive.
+Is permanent and everyone, who has key can access your backups.
 It is more about backend usage (or you are to lazy for token refreshing, or want to automate backup process).
+Also your backups store in service account's Drive storage.
+This is mean that your Drive space will not affected, BUT service account has same quota like for gmail.com accounts with 15GB limit.

+> [Note!]
+> Service account has default storage limit with 15GB, BUT it does not mean that you can't buy more space.
+Unfortunately it is slightly complex task than buy more space at One Drive for personal account.

 1. Create OAuth2 service account by [following this link](https://console.cloud.google.com/apis/credentials) and clicking on *CREATE CREDENTIALS* and on *Service account*.
 Also you must *configure consent screen* if you have not.
 2. Access your service account settings by [following this link](https://console.cloud.google.com/iam-admin/serviceaccounts) and selecting *your service* -> *Actions* tab -> *Manage keys*.
 3. Create new key at tab *Keys* and click on *ADD KEY* -> *Create new key* -> *Json*.
 Your key will be created and downloaded.
 Place it to *configs/secrets* folder and rename to *your-secret-service.service*
+4. Share your folder for your service account with role *Editor* and save folder's id.
+You can directly copy folder's id from its link after `https://drive.google.com/drive/u/0/folders/`.

 **WARNING: tool distinguishes user-based and service creds by file extension - *.cred* and *.service* respectively!**